open-component-model/ocm-website/content/docs/getting-started/getting-started-with-ocm.md

               password: <YOUR-PASSWORD>
 ```

-More information on the topic can be seen using the OCM CLI help topic command `ocm credential-handling`.
+More information on the topic can be seen by running the OCM CLI help topic command `ocm credential-handling`.

-## Create a component version
+## Create a Component Version

 The first step when creating a new component version is to create a component archive.
-A component archive contains references, resources and sources.
+A component archive contains references, resources, and sources.
 The `ocm` CLI tool can help with this.

 For convenience, we define the following environment variables: